wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 ### External caching in Azure Cache for Redis

-In production systems that does this kind of workload, consider the use of a Redis/Kafka in-memory cache.
+In production systems that does this kind of workload, consider the use of a Redis/Kafka in-memory cache so that several instances can be running to calculate numbers.
+In such a case, we want each instance to contribute to the pool of numbers.

 In the memoized example, the program first checks if the value is already in the local cache.
 If not, it gets the whole cache set from Redis Cache.